WEBINAR: See a demonstration of our Crucial Habitat Assessment Tool.

 The Western Governors’ Wildlife Council, at the direction of the Governors, is developing policies and tools to assist states in identifying and conserving crucial wildlife habitat and corridors across the region.
 While individual states are compiling information within their borders, they also are working with neighboring states to improve the regional understanding of areas important to wildlife to better inform land use planning efforts.

-In an effort to map crucial wildlife habitat across the West, the Western Governors' Wildlife Council is creating an online GIS-mapping tool which will help planners in the energy, transportation, and land use arenas.
-This tool, the Western Governors' Crucial Habitat Assessment Tool (CHAT), will be released in December of 2013.
+In an effort to map crucial wildlife habitat across the West, the Western Governors' Wildlife Council has created an online GIS-mapping tool that helps planners in the energy, transportation, and land use arenas.
+The Western Governors' Crucial Habitat Assessment Tool (CHAT) formally launched on Dec.
+12, 2013 at westgovchat.org.

 Several states have released their own state CHATs that will display crucial wildlife and corridor information across the region.
 The state CHATs and Western Governors' CHAT will be non-regulatory, and will give project planners and the general public access to credible scientific data on a broad scale for use in project analysis, siting and planning.
 This includes large-scale development projects spanning multiple jurisdictions.

-For information on the development and use of the Western Governors' CHAT, see the recently updated Wildlife Council White Paper (July 2013).
+For information on the development and use of the Western Governors' CHAT, see the Wildlife Council White Paper.

 The Wildlife Council coordinates with federal land and natural resource management agencies through the State-Federal Implementation Group (SFIG), which was formed to implement a 2009 MOU between the Governors and the Secretaries of Agriculture, Energy and Interior.
 The MOU calls for coordination among the agencies to support the development of the state CHATs.
 In June 2011 the Wildlife Council and SFIG signed an agreement to strengthen this coordination.